 The fibre feeder control is a pneumatic valve located behind the mixer control panel at the rear left of the machine.
-Approximate output for the feeder is shown and corresponds to the pressure gauge attached to the valve, see Valve Location 7 on page 4-11.
+Approximate output for the feeder is shown and corresponds to the flow meter gauge attached to the needle valve, see Valve Location 7 on page 4-11.